 - The GTS identifies the potential role of freight distribution hubs in consolidating goods movements and reducing the impact of goods vehicles on communities.
 It is accepted this is largely the domain of the private sector, and is also best looked at on a regional level given the strategic nature of the goods industry.
-That said, the Council proposes the following spatial criteria for any future consideration of freight distribution hubs in the city: - Evenly distributed across the city to serve different geographic sectors (e.g. north, north-west, city centre, etc) - With enough coverage that would allow low-carbon last-mile delivery trips to be made across each of these sectors from the distribution centre - Located close to the strategic road network, to allow easy access by long-distance freight - In areas where existing industrial land is available to develop distribution centres - Not in areas that would bring additional car trips to quiet residential streets - The GTS also identifies the potential role of last mile delivery hubs, which could help to decarbonise last mile travel of goods to local destinations.
+That said, the Council proposes the following spatial criteria for any future consideration of freight distribution hubs in the city: - Evenly distributed across the city to serve different geographic sectors (e.g. north, north-west, city centre, etc) - With enough coverage that would allow low-carbon last-mile delivery trips to be made across each of these sectors from the distribution centre - Located close to the strategic road network, to allow easy access by long-distance freight - In areas where existing industrial land is available to develop distribution centres - Not in areas that would bring additional car trips to quiet residential streets - The GTS also identifies the potential role of last mile delivery hubs, which could help to decarbonise last mile travel of goods to local destinations, this may be in the form of low emission vehicles or cargo bikes.
 Again, this is largely the domain of the private sector, but the Council can play a supporting role by identifying any public sector land or building assets that could be repurposed for last mile hubs and providing this information as open data on our GIS portal, as well as continuing to deliver a safe cycling network for all users.